newhook/cardkingdom/DESIGN.md

 3. **Battle Phase**:
     - Cards fight automatically based on the Battle Mechanics.
     - After all card attacks are resolved, any accumulated direct damage is applied to players.
     - Check for game over condition.
+(If game over, proceed to step 5).
+4. **Post-Battle Step**: Display results.
+Player clicks "Continue" to proceed.
-4. Repeat **Draft Phase** (if game not over) until one player is eliminated.
+5. Repeat **Draft Phase** (if game not over) until one player is eliminated (Game Over).